Testimony begins in U.S. states' lawsuit to block T-Mobile/Sprint deal

-(Reuters) - Witness testimony began Monday over an effort by U.S. state attorneys general to stop T-Mobile U.S. (TMUS.O) from buying Sprint Corp (S.N), in a case that highlights disagreements between federal antitrust enforcers, who are Republican, and Democrats in powerful states.
+NEW YORK (Reuters) - Witness testimony began Monday over an effort by U.S. state attorneys general to stop T-Mobile US Inc (TMUS.O) from buying Sprint Corp (S.N), in a case that highlights disagreements between federal antitrust enforcers, who are Republican, and Democrats in powerful states.

 Attorneys for the 13 states and the District of Columbia, led by New York and California, are seeking to prove in Manhattan federal court that a plan to combine the No. 3 and No. 4 wireless carriers would push up prices, particularly for users of prepaid plans.
 The state officials, all Democrats, asked Judge Victor Marrero to order the companies to abandon the deal.

 Sprint chief marketing officer Roger Sole took the stand Monday morning.
-He discussed the company’s strategies for attracting customers from competitors, which included trying to entice customers away from competitors by slashing prices, as well as its efforts to move to next-generation 5G technology.
+He testified about the company’s strategy for enticing customers from competitors, which included slashing prices and touting its efforts to move to next-generation 5G technology.

+The states presented evidence on Monday that T-Mobile’s prepaid brand MetroPCS lowered the price on its phone plans in 2016 in the same week that Sprint introduced an aggressive promotion to offer phone plans comparable to Verizon, AT&T and T-Mobile, but at half the price.

+The evidence is central to the states’ argument that Sprint and T-Mobile as standalone companies force competition between the carriers and provide the best deal for consumers.

+Sole testified that the promotion’s “early success faded away pretty soon,” due to negative perceptions of Sprint’s network quality.
 The companies argue that the stronger T-Mobile that would result from the proposed $26.5 billion takeover would be better able to innovate and compete to push down wireless prices.

 The case represents a break with the usual process of states coordinating with the federal government in reviewing mergers, and generally coming to a joint conclusion.